LaRee Sugg

-LaRee Pearl Sugg (born November 11, 1969) is an athletic director for Richmond University since 2005.
+LaRee Pearl Sugg (born November 11, 1969) is an American athletic director for Richmond University since 2005.
 Before joining Richmond, Sugg became the third African American woman to play on the LPGA Tour in history.
-Sugg played on the LPGA tour from 1995 to 1996 and 2000 to 2001 with multiple appearances at the United States Women's Open Championship and Women's British Open.
+Sugg played on the LPGA tour from 1995 to 1996 and 2000 to 2001.
+She made appearances at the U.S. Women's Open and Women's British Open.
 Apart from the LPGA, Sugg played on the LGPA Futures Tour, Ladies European Tour and Ladies Asian Golf Tour during the 1990s.
 During her career, Sugg won the 1998 Aurora Health Care Futures Classic.
 She also was third at the 1993 Singapore Ladies Open and 1997 Indonesian Ladies Open.

 Early life and education

 Sugg was born on November 11, 1969, in Petersburg, Virginia.
 She began golfing at the age of six and won over thirty titles as a junior golfer.
 With a golf scholarship, Sugg went to the University of California, Los Angeles for her post-secondary education.
 During her four years at UCLA, she was on the college's golf team.
 At the 1991 NCAA Division I Women's Golf Championship, Sugg started the 13th hole in front of the tee markers and was given a two-stroke penalty.
 At the playoff hole during the NCAA championship, Sugg scored a birdie and won the championship for UCLA.
 She graduated from UCLA with an English degree.